 Dracaena is a popular houseplant known for its ornamental value.
-Apart from that, there are 6 Great Dracaena Plant Benefits proven in scientific studies!
+Apart from that, there are 6 Great Dracaena Plant Benefits proven in various studies!

 The name Dracaena comes from ancient greek, which means a female dragon.
-This name does justice to this plant with bold long and sword-shaped foliage and its hardy nature.
-If that’s not enough for you here are some of the benefits that’ll add to it.
+This name does justice to this plant with bold long, and sword-shaped foliage and its hardy nature.
+If that’s not enough for you, here are some of the best dracaena plant benefits that’ll add to it.

 1. Best Air Purifying Houseplant

 VOCs and toxic gases are harmful to human health, and these toxins have made their way into our homes too.
 Plants remove these pollutants from the air, and one of the most effective among them is dracaena.
 It can reduce indoor air pollutants like formaldehyde, benzene, trichloroethylene, and carbon dioxide.

 These pollutants find their entrance into homes through electrical appliances, furnishings, paints, new clothes, carpets as well as building materials.
 Exposure to them can cause mild to serious health problems such as headaches, respiratory problems, anemia, marrow disease, kidney, DNA mutation, cancer, and much more.
 According to the NASA clean air study, dracaena absorbs all these pollutants to some extent and keeps the air clean.